ethus3h/ember-retired-repositories-old-renamed-2017feb07/pre-git/README.md

 This directory contains Wreathe development data from before it began happening in Git.

 These files were retrieved from https://archive.org/download/ProductionDataAsOf2November2013.7z/ProductionData_AsOf2November2013.7z between 2017-January-18 and 2017-January-19.
-Files over 100MB have had their contents replaced by their checksums on 2017-January-19.
+On 2017-January-19, files over 100MB had their contents replaced by their checksums, and directories named ".git" were renamed to ".git.disabled".

 The following files were modified in this manner:
 ```